Festivals in the World Yi Peng Lantern Festival, Thailand

 © rusty elliott / Adobe Stock

+The Mardi Gras Festival is deeply rooted in the Creole and French culture.
 Want to experience European charm without actually having to fly to Europe?
-The Mardi Gras Festival, whose origin is deeply rooted in the Creole and French culture, would be a great festival for you to attend.
+This would be a great festival for you to attend.

 Mardi Gras (Fat Tuesday) is celebrated on the Tuesday before Ash Wednesday to mark the beginning of the Lent period.
 The “Fat Tuesday” was originally about consuming rich, fatty foods before the fasting period begins.